Styles

 - A style applied to a parent table propagates to its data-driven body cells (the

-$item.fieldName— see Data Injection.
+$item.fieldName— see Data Binding.